-You can edit the code of your theme if you have basic knowledge of coding.
+You can edit the code of your theme if you have basic coding knowledge.
 The following steps can assist you.

 In the “Code editor,” you will see the directory of theme files and a bar to view the theme and edit the file that can be found on the right.
 The code editor can be maximized to fit your device screen by clicking on the “expand” icon.

-When you click any file of the theme in the directory which is on the left, the code editor will be opened.
+The code editor will be opened when you click any theme file in the directory on the left.
 Multiple files can be opened and edited at a go.
-Any file you have customized will show a purple dot next to the name of the file.
+Any customized file will show a purple dot next to the file’s name.
 This will help you know the files you have worked on.

-If after you have clicked “Save” you still want to revert any changes you have made to a file, you can do that by opening the file and click on the “Older version” to open the older file.
+If, after you have clicked “Save,” you still want to revert any changes you have made to a file, you can do that by opening the file and clicking on the “Older version” to open the older file.

 Also, there is a drop-down menu, which will show you the date and time for each modification you have done and saved.
-Just select the version you wish to revert to, and click on the “Save” button.
+Select the version you wish to revert to and click on the “Save” button.